ammarozkan/TBWG/README.md

 TBWG is a Turn Based War Game.
 I want to give players almostly full freedom to do what they want.
 Game can be modified easily.

+#### Quick Notes

+- Entities are not fully implemented, yet.

 ## Logic

 So theres characters.
 Characters have a base turn.
-When a special type of turn hits from the queue, named "Reorder Turn", every character's base turn is added to the game.
+When a special type of turn hits from the queue, named "Reorder Turn" or theres not turn to be execute, every character's base turn is added to the game.
 So they can make some actions.
 Base turns could contain more than one turn, special type of turns, or even autoturns (idk).
 For example items or objects in the game are doing autoturns.
 Flying for example.
 Throwing something.

 Every character turn has an "eventer use" amount.
 Thats kind of a speed value.
 In a turn, a character can do a "classic" move.
 1 classic move equals to 1 arm movement, 1 hand movement, 1 movement movement